Hot Jupiters are asynchronous rotators: Magnetic Effects

 We will ignore this last term.
 Although this is a valid assumption in neutral-top atmospheres (such as those of Jupiter and Saturn) with a top insulating boundary, in the ionized atmospheres of hot Jupiters this assumption may not hold.
 We address this by simply noting that any additional contribution from this term may increase the magnetic drag and hence the total torque.
 As our work is concerned with setting up a minimum threshold for asynchronous rotation, neglecting this term is a reasonable working assumption.

 Previous works \citep{Perna_2010,Menou_2012}, evaluate this induced current through an order of magnitude approximation: $j_{\theta} \sim c\text{v}_{\phi} B_0/(4\pi\eta)$.
-Here, we numerically integrate Equation (\ref{jtheta}) using the data in section \ref{data}, without the boundary term.
-Figure \ref{jthetazon} compares these two approaches to determining $j_{\theta}$ averaged across longitude.
+Here, we numerically integrate Equation (\ref{jtheta}) without the boundary term, using the data in Section \ref{data}.
+The bottom of Figure \ref{jthetazon} shows the resulting induced current averaged across longitude for planet Kepler7b.

-The positive contributions are very similar in geometry for the approximate and integral forms of the induced current.
-Also, both treatments produce a counter-current, with a similar mean value in both treatments.